Spaces of harmonic surfaces in non-positive curvature: Abstract

 \section{Abstract}

 Let $\mathfrak{M}(\Sigma)$ be an open and connected subset of the space of hyperbolic metrics on a closed orientable surface, and $\mathfrak{M}(M)$ an open and connected subset of the space of metrics on an orientable manifold of dimension at least $3$.
 We impose conditions on $M$ and $\M(M)$, which are often satisfied when the metrics in $\M(M)$ have non-positive curvature.
-Under these conditions, the data of a homotopy class of maps from $\Sigma$ to $M$ gives $\mathfrak{M}(\Sigma)\times \mathfrak{M}(M)$ the structure of a moduli space of harmonic maps.
-Using transversality theory for Banach manifolds, we prove that the set of somewhere injective harmonic maps is open, dense, and connected in the moduli space.
-We also prove some results concerning the distribution of harmonic immersions and embeddings in the moduli space.
+Under these conditions, the data of a homotopy class of maps from $\Sigma$ to $M$ allows us to view $\mathfrak{M}(\Sigma)\times \mathfrak{M}(M)$ as a space of harmonic maps of surfaces.
+Using transversality theory for Banach manifolds, we prove that the set of somewhere injective harmonic maps is open, dense, and connected in the space of harmonic maps.
+We also prove some results concerning the distribution of harmonic immersions and embeddings in the space of harmonic maps.

 \begin{section}{Introduction} The theory of harmonic maps from surfaces is well developed and has proved to be a useful tool in geometry and topology.
 There are many broadly applicable existence theorems for harmonic maps, but, compared to other objects like minimal surfaces, their geometry is neither well behaved nor easy to understand.
-Locally, the most we can say about a random harmonic map from a surface is that, in a good choice of coordinates, up to small perturbations it agrees with an $n$-tuple of harmonic homogeneous polynomials (see the Hartman-Wintner theorem \cite{HW}).
+Locally, the most we can say about an arbitrary harmonic map from a surface is that, in a good choice of coordinates, up to small perturbations it agrees with an $n$-tuple of harmonic homogeneous polynomials (see the Hartman-Wintner theorem \cite{HW}).
 And in contrast, minimal maps are weakly conformal and hence have much nicer local properties.
-In this paper, we consider moduli spaces of harmonic surfaces and study their \textit{generic} qualitative behaviour through transversality theory.
+In this paper, we consider spaces of harmonic surfaces and study their \textit{generic} qualitative behaviour through transversality theory.
 The goal is twofold: to find nice properties shared by a wide class of harmonic maps, and to further develop the methods and analysis for future problems.

 Throughout the paper, let $\Sigma$ be a closed and orientable surface of genus $g\geq 2$, and let $M$ be an orientable $n$-manifold, $n\geq 3$.
 Fixing integers $r\geq 2$ and $k\geq 1$, as well as $\alpha, \beta \in (0,1)$ with $\alpha\geq \beta$, denote by $\M(\Sigma)$ an open and connected subset of the space of $C^{r,\alpha}$ hyperbolic metrics on $\Sigma$, and by $\M(M)$ an open and connected subset of the space of $C^{r+k,\beta}$ metrics on $M$.
 Set $C(\Sigma,M)$ to be the space of $C^{r+1,\alpha}$ mappings from $\Sigma\to M$.
 These all have $C^\infty$ Banach manifold structures. \begin{defn} A homotopy class $\mathbf{f}$ of maps from $\Sigma$ to $M$ is admissible if the subgroup $\mathbf{f}_*(\pi_1(\Sigma))\subset \pi_1(M)$ is not abelian. \end{defn} For the whole paper, we fix an admissible class $\mathbf{f}$ and assume the following. \begin{tech} For all $(\mu,\nu)\in \M(\Sigma)\times \M(M)$, there exists a unique harmonic map $f_{\mu,\nu}:(\Sigma,\mu)\to (M,\nu)$ in the class $\mathbf{f}$, and $f_{\mu,\nu}$ is a non-degenerate critical point of the Dirichlet energy functional. \end{tech} The technical assumption is satisfied by a wide range of manifolds $M$ and families of metrics.
 The central example is that of a closed manifold $M$, with $\M(M)$ consisting of negatively curved metrics.
 In Section 2, we give more examples that are of interest in geometry and topology.